Coastal Texas I

 (1819 - 1822), Port Bolivar

 Established on the bay-side of Point Bolivar as a base of operations for Texas liberation troops under Dr. James Long.
-The post was held by Long's wife and a few men for a short while after Long was captured and later killed on an expedition in 1821.
+The post was held by Long's wife and a few men for a short while after Long was captured at La Bahía (Goliad) in 1821 and later killed in prison while in Mexico City.

 Mexican earthwork batteries were previously here in 1815 - 1817, built by rebel leader Francisco Xavier Mina and pirate Louis-Michel Aury.